aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-debian-packages.md

 **Many packages are packaged using only a text editor while imitating how other similar packages are packaged and consulting how the 'Debian policy' requires us to do**.
 This seems to me the most popular method for the real-life packaging activity.

 The 'debmake' command is a helper script that debianizes the upstream source tree by adding template files only in the debian directory.
-It is intended to replace functions offered historically by the `dh_make` command.
+It is intended to replace functions offered historically by the 'dh_make' command.

 Fetures: